 Many people ask us what the consequence is when a property they have an interest in buying does not touch on a public road (in Alabama, many properties fall into this category).

 In other words, when the only access to a property from the nearest public road (that is, a road maintained by federal, state or county government) is a private road or trail that crosses adjoining landowners.
 Or, there is no road at all to the property.

-In general, access falls into three legal categories: one is public access, one is un-deeded access and one is deeded access.
+As a practical matter, access falls into three broad categories: one is public access, one is un-deeded access and one is deeded access.

 Public access is the least complicated.
 It touches a government maintained road or it doesn’t.
 If it does, you don’t have to cross anyone else to get to your property.